Tram route extension promised if SNP wins city election – Daily Business

 The party is considering two additions to the Airport-Newhaven link which will be completed next Spring.

-Adam McVey, leader of the SNP group on Edinburgh City Council, says the tram line needs to be turned “into a network worthy of a modern European capital”.
+Adam McVey, current leader of the SNP group on Edinburgh City Council, says the tram line needs to be turned “into a network worthy of a modern European capital”.

 One proposal is to extend the line from Newhaven to Granton, where 3,500 homes are being built as part of a £1 billion Granton waterfront regeneration.